This was

 At some

 point he rejoined the conscious world.
-I cannot say for certain if the woman I
+I can't say for certain if the woman I

 spied alerting him of his valuable possession in harm’s way—on the floor—nudged